 - Dry red chilies – 6 – 8 small ( The actual recipe calls for Kashmiri dry red chilies/piriyan mulaku (you can use around 10 – 15 nos) which gives an attractive red color and a thicker gravy.
 Since I didn’t have it, I used regular vattal mulaku.)

 - Salt – To taste

 - Oil – As required

 1. Heat 3 tbsp oil in a pan at medium heat and fry the dry red chilies until crisp and brown.
 Drain on to a paper towel.
 Add garlic and fry until golden, about 4 – 5 minutes.
 Drain on to a paper towel and set aside to cool.
-Crush the dry red chillies in a mixer and then add the garlic cloves.
+Crush the dry red chilies in the small jar of a mixie/blender and then add the garlic cloves.
 Grind them to a fine paste and set aside.